amason13/UpAndDownTheRiver/README.md

 with each subsequent round.
 Ultimately, the winner is the person with the most points.

 I have created a simple version of the game which uses [treys](https://github.com/ihendley/treys) poker hand evaluator.
-The computer players are either random players taking actions and declaring tricks at random or greedy players playing their best possible card and declaring tricks at random from /[num_cards/2, num_cards/] so don't expect to face much competition!
+The computer players are either random players taking actions and declaring tricks at random or greedy players playing their best possible card and declaring tricks at random from [num_cards/2, num_cards] so don't expect to face much competition!